GroupeCitypassengerInc/Traffic/README.md

 Navigate to `http://app.citypassenger.com:4200/baggage/`.
 The app will automatically reload if you change any of the source files.

 ## Production build
-Run `ng build --deploy-url='/baggage' --prod` for a dev server.
+Run `ng build --prod --localize` for a dev server.

 ## Code scaffolding
 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.